ramonskie/jellyfin-plugin-prunarr-bridge/tests/TEST_RESULTS.md

 ## Conclusion

-The Jellyfin Prunarr Bridge plugin successfully:
+The Jellyfin OxiCleanarr Bridge plugin successfully:
 - Creates and manages symlinks for "Leaving Soon" content
 - Integrates with Jellyfin's library system
 - Provides a working REST API for automation
 - Handles cleanup operations correctly

-The plugin is ready for integration with Prunarr or other automation tools.
+The plugin is ready for integration with OxiCleanarr or other automation tools.

 ## Next Steps

 1. Test with larger libraries (100+ movies)
 2. Test concurrent API requests
-3. Integration with actual Prunarr instance
+3. Integration with actual OxiCleanarr instance
 4. Performance testing with network-mounted storage